Suffer the Children (song): Origins and production

 The song was later re-recorded by producers Chris Hughes and Ross Cullum for inclusion on the band's debut album The Hurting in 1983.
-This recording is distinct from the original 7" version by the subtraction of an extra Curt Smith-sung lyric at the beginning of the song.
+This recording is distinct from the original 7-inch version by the subtraction of an extra Curt Smith-sung lyric at the beginning of the song.
 Both the original version and re-recording of the song notably feature Orzabal's wife Caroline on a "child vocal" during the bridge.

 Release and reissue

-"Suffer The Children" was released as a United Kingdom-only single in both 7" and 12" formats.
-The 7" features the original recording of the song, while the 12" features both remix and instrumental versions.
+"Suffer the Children" was released as a United Kingdom-only single in both 7-inch and 12-inch formats.
+The 7-inch features the original recording of the song, while the 12-inch features both remix and instrumental versions.
 Both formats featured a short B-side, "Wino", which, minus synthesizers or production of any sort, was uncharacteristic of the band's body of work at the time.
 Despite being added to the playlists of influential Radio 1 disc jockeys John Peel and Peter Powell, the single failed to chart.

 In 1985, following the massive success of the band's second album Songs from the Big Chair, Phonogram Records reissued the single complete with a new variation of the original picture sleeve.
-Featuring the same formats and track listings as the original 1981 release, the single was moderately successful, barely missing the UK Top 50.
+Featuring the same formats and track listings as the original 1981 release, the single was moderately successful, barely missing the UK top 50.

 No music video was produced for the song.

 All three original single variations of "Suffer the Children" (plus "Wino") remained unreleased on compact disc until the 30th anniversary reissue of The Hurting in 2013.